Menu

 3. The following parts of the actual dissertation:

-c.
-One representative chapter that best exemplifies the dissertation’s contribution to reconceptualizing early childhood research and policy.
+• The dissertation's introduction and data analysis chapter for a clear overview of the research focus, methodology, and analytical approach offering insight into both the study’s context and how findings were interpreted as well as the contribution to reconceptualizing early childhood research and policy.
 If the thesis is written in a language other than English, we would appreciate an English translation of the representative chapter.
 However, this is not a requirement.

 4. A two-page extended summary of the dissertation written by the candidate that articulates the connection of the thesis to RECE.
 This must be written in English.

-The decision will be made by an Award Review Committee comprised of current RECE members, appointed by the RECE Steering Committee.
-The recipient will be notified by September 1, 2024.
+The decision will be made by an Award Review Committee comprised of current RECE members and approved by the RECE Steering Committee.
+The recipient of the award will be notified on November 1.

 Recipients of the Rhedding-Jones Outstanding Dissertation Award